gdennie/nix-pills/pills/12-inputs-design-pattern.md

 For the rest of this pill, we will adopt the single repository pattern.
 The natural implementation in Nix is to create a top-level Nix expression, followed by one expression for each package.
 The top-level expression imports and combines all package expressions in an attribute set mapping names to packages.

-In some programming languages, such an approach \-- including every possible package description in a single data structure \-- would be untenable due to the language needing to load the entire data structure into memory before operating on it.
-Nix, however, is a lazy language and only evaluates what is needed.
+In some programming languages, such an approach of including every possible package description within a single data structure would be untenable due to the language needing to evaluate and thereby load the entire data structure into memory before obtaining from it.
+Nix, however, is a lazy language and only evaluates what is needed and only when it is needed.

 ## Packaging `graphviz`